Kotlin/kotlin-spec/docs/src/md/kotlin.core/annotations.md

 #### `kotlin.Contextual`

 `kotlin.PublishedApi` is an annotation class with no fields which is applicable to any declaration.
-This annotation defines whether a members is accessible via the implicit scope when the containing type is used as a context.
+This annotation defines whether a member is accessible via the implicit scope when the containing type is used as a context.

 #### `kotlin.ContextNotFound`